Ristop/Torry/README.md

 # Torry

-## Glossary

-. . .

 ## Description

-This repository contains an implementation of BitTorrent specification (https://wiki.theory.org/index.php/BitTorrentSpecification).
+This repository contains an implementation of BitTorrent specification (https://wiki.theory.org/index.php/BitTorrentSpecification) with some adjustments.

 Project documentation can be found [here](https://www.overleaf.com/16481102jgzcbwmyykyr).

-### Tracker

-### Client

 ## Building the project